Fidelity vs. Chase Investing Introduction

 Sixth Category: Extra Services

-Periodic Mutual Fund Investing: Both firms offer the ability to establish recurring mutual fund investments.
+Periodic Mutual Fund Investing: Both offer recurring mutual fund investments.

-Banking Tools: A Chase Bank account can be linked to a J.P.
-Morgan Investing account.
-The latter does not have any cash management features itself.
-Fidelity has something called the Cash Management Account.
-This is a discrete brokerage account that offers unlimited ATM fee refunds and five times the normal FDIC insurance (which aren’t available through J.P.
-Morgan Investing).
+Banking Tools: You can link a Chase Bank account to a J.P.
+Morgan Investing account, but J.P.
+Morgan has no cash management features of its own.
+Fidelity has a Cash Management Account, with unlimited ATM fee refunds and five times the regular FDIC insurance, which J.P.
+Morgan does not offer.

 Extended Hours: Only available at Fidelity.